SwissFunded/M-Translate/README.md

 ---

 **Note**: This application requires HTTPS in production for microphone access.
+Local development works with HTTP on localhost.